Why Adopt a Shelter Pet?

 You have decided to add a cat or dog to your household, but where do you get your new pet?
 Why not adopt a shelter pet?
 Let’s take a look at all the great reasons why you should give these furry friends a new home and people to love.

-Reasons to Adopt a Shelter Pet
+Adopting a Shelter Pet Means …

 According to the Humane Society of the United States, there are 2.4 million healthy cats and dogs put down in overcrowded shelters every year.
 By adopting a shelter pet, you are saving the life of a deserving animal.
 Most shelter pets are there because of human problems rather than something they have done.
 Adopting a shelter pet makes space for sick or older animals who will not find a forever home before their life ends.
 Additionally, the adoption fee goes back to support shelter operations.